 When executing orders on behalf of professional clients (as defined in MiFID II), Nomura took into consideration the following execution factors: price, costs, speed, likelihood of execution and settlement, size and the nature of the order.
-The most relevant factors for each trading desk in 2019 were:
+The most relevant factors for each trading desk in 2020 were:

 - 1. Flow Rates and Futures and Options price, speed and likelihood of execution - 2.
-Flow Credit price, likelihood of execution, liquidity and size - 3.
-Foreign Exchange price, speed, liquidity and size - 4.
-Structured Products - in most cases, price was the most important factor, but other factors such as size, speed, likelihood of execution and settlement and liquidity were also considered - 5.
+Flow Credit price, size and speed - 3.
+Foreign Exchange price, size and speed, - 4.
+Structured Products - in most cases, price was the most important factor, but dependent on the situation other factors such as size, speed, likelihood of execution and settlement and liquidity were also considered - 5.
 Convertibles liquidity, speed, price and likelihood of execution - 6.
 Flow ABS price, size and likelihood of execution - 7.
-Equity Derivatives costs, liquidity and size - 8.
+Equity Derivatives price, liquidity and size - 8.
 Equity Repo asset quality, collateral taken, tenor and interest rate costs in the market